DCKT/express-boilerplate/README.md

 ## Install

-All the code is written with ES6 syntax, you need the Node v4 version.
+All the code is written with ES2015 syntax, you need the Node v4 version.

 - Clone the repo
 - `npm i`
 - `npm start` -> Will start a nodemon instance for your server

+## ES2015

+This boilerplate use ES2015 syntax with Node.js 4.0, you can check out the [feature available here](https://nodejs.org/en/docs/es6/)

 ## rootRequire